Grum999/BuliCommander/README.md

-## Functionnalities
+## Functionalities

-Here a list of some functionnalities:
+Here a list of some functionalities:
 - Dual panel interface, with different possible layouts
 - Intuitive navigation bar:
  - Home directory